moromorad/Balatrino/README.md

 - I want to view my score at the end of the game
 - I want to be able to view the deck during the game

+- I want to be given the option to load from file at the start of the game.
+- I want to be given the option to save at the end of each round.